 And they get much larger but this page is for Home owners.
 So I will not bother with the larger tanks.
 Replacing An expansion tank can be very easy in most cases, but you are dealing with VERY hot water and you can get scalded.
 It may be best to have a heating contractor do it. but like the one I did on the Weil McLain boiler, turned out to be a real pain.

 Before I get into how to replace it,

 I should ask, does it really need to be

-If it is full of water, it needs to be replaced.
+If it is leaking, it's simple, it needs to be replaced.
 See Boiler relief valve

 tank. use an air gauge you should have

 12 psi.
 But remember you let air out